acomaviation/aerobid-legal-docs/privacy_policy.md

 - We may transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.
 - Where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.

-Please [contact us](#contact-details) if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.
+Please [contact us](https://www.aero.bid/legal/privacy#contact-details) if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

-### 7. DATA SECURITY
+### 7. Data security

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-### 8. DATA RETENTION
+### 8. Data retention

 #### How long will you use my personal data for?